logo

 The question isn’t “how do I communicate better?”
 It’s “what am I focusing on?

-The Shift That Actually Changes Reactive Leadership Patterns
+What Shift Actually Breaks Reactive Leadership Patterns for Good?

 Reactive leadership isn’t a character flaw.
 It’s a focus problem.
 And focus is something you can change.